CJET-FM: History

-On October 26, 2023 at 1:00 p.m., the country format was reverted back to CKBY-FM 101.1 (along with the callsign change) after Rogers decided to discontinue the all-news format in Ottawa.
+On October 26, 2023 at 1:00 p.m., the country format was reverted to CKBY-FM 101.1 (along with the callsign change) after Rogers decided to discontinue the all-news format in Ottawa.
 After the two frequencies simulcasted for several days, 92.3 would begin stunting on November 1 with Christmas music for the holiday season as Santa Radio Canada, sharing its branding with an internet radio stream promoted by Rogers under the same name.
 On December 27, 2023, the station returned to the Jack FM format as Jack 92.3, emphasizing the return by using the tagline "Smith Falls' newish radio station".

 On November 22, 2024, Rogers Radio announced its intent to sell CJET-FM to My Broadcasting Corporation, pending CRTC approval.
 The application was approved by the CRTC on June 30, 2025.
 On August 1, 2025, the station flipped to classic hits as 92.3 Wow FM.